1977 Arizona armored car robbery: Patrick Poland's confession

-After pulling the armored car over, Patrick went to the side of the van and approached the guards and asked the driver to step out.
-Company protocol indicates that drivers never leave their vehicles between stops even for police but for some reason the driver exited.
-Then Michael went to the other side of the armored car and the brothers took the guards captive.
+After pulling the armored car over, Patrick went to the side of the van and approached the guards, and asked the driver to step out.
+Company protocol indicates that drivers never leave their vehicles between stops, even for police, but for some reason, the driver exited.
+Then Michael went to the other side of the armored car, and the brothers took the guards captive.

 Patrick Poland continued to drive the fake police vehicle while the other was to drive the armored truck.
-However, when Patrick left, his brother did not follow so he reversed the fake cruiser in front of the armored car and then proceeded to see what was going on.
-By the time he reached the back Michael was already beating the two guards and Patrick told him to stop and Michael went to get a pair of stun guns which they used to stun the guards.
+However, when Patrick left, his brother did not follow, so he reversed the fake cruiser in front of the armored car and proceeded to see what was happening.
+By the time he reached the back, Michael was already beating the two guards, and Patrick told him to stop, and Michael went to get a pair of stun guns which they used to stun the guards.
 The brothers drove the vehicles to a remote area near the town of Bumble Bee, where they abandoned the truck.

-Patrick's decision to reverse the car to a spot in front of the van, left the tire tracks which would later be found by investigators.
+Patrick's decision to reverse the car to a spot in front of the van left the tire tracks, which investigators would later find.

-In the remote area, after seeing that one of the couriers seemed to have died from the beating, Michael Poland made up his mind, retrieved a makeshift garrote from his pocket and strangled the other courier to death, then they took the money, totaling $293,000, and then took the bodies of the couriers to Lake Mead, where using a rented boat, they dumped the bodies.
+In the remote area, after seeing that one of the couriers seemed to have died from the beating, Michael Poland made up his mind, retrieved a makeshift garrote from his pocket, and strangled the other courier to death.
+They took the money, totaling $293,000, and then took the couriers' bodies to Lake Mead, where they dumped the bodies using a rented boat.